 Causes of Glaucoma in Dogs: What causes Glaucoma in Dogs?

-There are three (3) major causes of glaucoma in dogs and they are:
+There are three (3) major causes of Glaucoma in dogs, and they are:

-Although many vet doctors would tell you that there are just two (2) causes which are primary and secondary glaucoma.
-They are also right and that doesn’t mean we are wrong.
+Although many vet doctors would tell you that there are just two (2) causes which are primary and secondary Glaucoma, they are also right, and that doesn’t mean we are wrong.

 In layperson’s terms, if the luxated lens of your dog was removed successfully through surgery.
-As a dog owner, you should know that if unilateral glaucoma is deemed secondary, it means the contralateral eye is not necessarily at risk.
+As a dog owner, you should know that if unilateral Glaucoma is deemed secondary, the contralateral eye is not necessarily at risk.

 Diagnosis of Glaucoma in Dogs (When to know when your dog has Canine Glaucoma)

-A dog (any breed) could have glaucoma when the intraocular pressure is over 25 mmHg.
-If it is over 22 mmHg, you should be careful because it simply means the dog is at a high risk of developing glaucoma.
-It is possible to obtain a wrong reading especially if it is a pup and just squinting.
+A dog (any breed) could have Glaucoma when the intraocular pressure is over 25 mmHg.
+You should be careful if it is over 22 mmHg because it simply means the dog is at a high risk of developing Glaucoma.
+It is possible to obtain a wrong reading, especially if it is a pup and just squinting.

-Can glaucoma in dogs be treated?
+Can Glaucoma in Dogs be Treated?

 It will lead to permanent blindness in the affected eye(s).

-Is a dog with glaucoma in pain?
+Is a dog with Glaucoma in pain?

-Can a dog live with glaucoma?
+Can a Dog Live with Glaucoma?

-What is the best treatment for glaucoma?
+What is the Best Treatment for Glaucoma?